Skip to main content

 1. What are content/trigger warnings?

-These types of warnings make assumptions about what kind of content will be triggering and how students may react or respond to that content.
-When trigger warnings are used in this way, it often overlooks the range of ways trauma responses show up for people.
+Warnings inherently make assumptions about how students may react or respond.
+They also indirectly communicate that only certain topics can be distressing.
+When trigger and content warnings are used in these ways, it often overlooks the range of ways trauma responses show up for people.

-Additionally, trigger warnings rarely help individuals avoid certain content because, in practice, they are given within a moment’s notice.
-Additionally, research indicates they sometimes heighten feelings of distress or fear for some individuals.
+Additionally, content and trigger warnings rarely help individuals avoid certain subjects because, in practice, they are given within a moment’s notice.
+Moreover, research indicates they might even heighten feelings of distress or fear for some individuals.

 2. Why are content/trigger warnings used?

-Trigger warnings are often used with good intentions.
+Trigger and content warnings are often used with good intentions.
 In many cases they are meant to:

 • Provide emotional support

-• Help individuals prepare for or avoid material that may remind them of traumatic experiences
+• Help individuals prepare for or avoid material that may remind them of traumatization

 • Alert individuals that content relates to the experiences of historically marginalized groups